lextudio/sharpsnmplib/readme.txt

 *Homepage*

-#SNMP binaries and source code are available at http://sharpsnmplib.codeplex.com
+#SNMP binaries and documentation are available at http://sharpsnmplib.codeplex.com

+#SNMP source code is available at http://github.com/lextm/sharpsnmplib

 *License*
 Please read the following article to get the details,